 NOTE: Adjusted for canceled projects, recaptures, and award reductions.
 Amounts differ from earlier Economic Development Incentives reports because of project cancelations, recaptures for nonperforming projects, and adjusted reporting on completed projects.
-Prior reports included the full custom grant amount in the year in which the grant was approved, but, beginning with this report, actual custom payments are included and allocated to the fiscal year when they were paid.
+For custom grants, payments are allocated to the fiscal year when they were paid.
 Not adjusted for inflation.
 The trend is similar if adjusted for inflation.

-Several programs have experienced sizable declines in spending since FY15, which resulted in a decline in spending in FY16 and FY17.
+Several programs have experienced sizable declines in spending since FY15, which resulted in lower spending in FY16 and FY17.
 The Tobacco Region Megasite grant program awarded \$18 million annually for the development of industrial parks between FY11 and FY15.
 Since then, however, only \$4.9 million in FY18 has been awarded.
-Estimated tax savings from the Coalfield Employment Enhancement Tax Credit also declined, from \$28.4 million in FY15 to \$16.1 million in FY19.
-These declines, however, were offset beginning in FY18 because of increased spending for the data center exemption, the Transportation Partnership Opportunity Fund, and the new Major Research and Development Investment Tax Credit.
+Estimated tax savings from the Coalfield Employment Enhancement Tax Credit also declined, from \$28.4 million in FY15 to \$7.91 million in FY20.
+These declines, however, were offset beginning in FY18 because of increased spending for the data center exemption and the Major Research and Development Investment Tax Credit.

-More than 5,000 projects were awarded \$1.8 billion in grants FY10-FY19
+Approximately 5,000 projects were awarded \$1.9 billion in grants FY11-FY20

 Even though sales and use tax incentives-particularly exemptions-have historically had a larger overall impact on the state budget, Virginia's grant programs are the most widely recognized economic development incentive.
 Custom grants in particular are provided to business location or expansion projects promising to make substantial job creation and capital investment and therefore receive considerable media attention.
-For example, Virginia's award of a \$750 million custom grant for Amazon to locate its East Coast headquarters in Virginia received national attention in fall 2018 and early
+For example, Virginia's \$750 million custom grant award for Amazon to locate its East Coast headquarters in Virginia received national attention in fall 2018 and early 2019.
+Grant payments are scheduled to begin in FY26 and end in FY43.
+To receive the full award, Amazon must create at least 37,850 jobs and make a capital investment of at least \$2 billion.